Why choose Mayo ClinicBy Mayo Clinic Staff

-Mayo Clinic in Rochester, Minn., ranks #1 for respiratory disorders, for neurology and neurosurgery, and for ear, nose and throat in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for heart and heart surgery and for psychiatry by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., ranks No. 1 for respiratory disorders and for neurology and neurosurgery in the U.S. News & World Report Best Hospitals rankings.
+Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for heart and heart surgery, for psychiatry, and for ear, nose and throat by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for neurology and neurosurgery, for respiratory disorders, and for heart and heart surgery.

 Sept.
 24, 2015

 - Flint PW, et al. Pediatric obstructive sleep apnea.
 In: Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. https://www.clinicalkey.com.
 Accessed July 7, 2015.

 - Tapia IE, et al. Newer treatment modalities for pediatric obstructive sleep apnea.
 Paediatric Respiratory Reviews.
 2013;14:199.

 - Rosen GM.
 Mechanisms and predisposing factors for sleep related breathing disorders in children. http://www.uptodate.com/home.
 Accessed July 7, 2015.